fbohz/fbohz.github.io/_posts/2020-04-17-aws_translate.markdown

    - We'll be using `translateText` from AWS.Translate, so read up on [**documentation**](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Translate.html) to learn more.
    - This implementation traverses the DOM under my `main.content` and calls `translateText` on each node that has text.
-   - I added the following code under our modal eventListiner.
+   - I added the following code under our modal eventListener.

 ```js